dayvster/Earl/README.md

 # Earl Discord Bot

 Earl is a feature-rich Discord bot written in TypeScript.
+It was originally created for a snowboarding Discord community, providing quick access to gear searches, weather, and fun utilities for riders.
+Over time, it has grown to include a variety of general-purpose and entertainment commands for any server.

 It provides fun and useful commands for your server, including weather, Urban Dictionary, Google search, and more.

 ## Features